AlexOcanoaia/Railroad-deterioration/README.md

 - if the coefficient is diferent from zero, then i double that value

--if the coefficient is equal to zero, then i will take the biggest neighbour (if there are other routes from that city the first segment, in that array will be neighbour to the coefficient)
+- if the coefficient is equal to zero, then i will take the biggest neighbour (if there are other routes from that city the first segment, in that array will be neighbour to the coefficient)